blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

  NSERCH:   7  E=     -154.0509342723  GRAD.
 MAX=  0.0000858  R.M.S.=  0.0000274
 ```

-That is the workflow: 1) change torsion angle in the butadiene.inp file; 2) submit the file through *GAMESS*; 3) Extract the last energy value and type it into a list.
+This is the workflow: 1) change torsion angle in the butadiene.inp file; 2) submit the file through *GAMESS*; 3) Extract the last energy value and type it into a list; 4) repeat.

 That will give me a set of data for as many angles as I want to try.
 Below are the energies extracted from the runs for 90˚ and the two checks at 85˚ and 95˚.
 In {numref}`fig7_1_10`, these values are added to the plot for the potential energy surface.